Navigation

 Objectives and performance

-The "The creation of Shared Value" section contains, for each impact area we have identified, the present and future scenarios (status indicators, policies and targets) and the Group's responses: improvement objectives, performance indicators and case studies.
+The "The creation of Shared value" section contains, for each impact area we have identified, the present and future scenarios (status indicators, policies and targets) and the Group's responses: improvement objectives, performance indicators and case studies.

-The "With the drivers of change" section includes all the aspects relevant to the company's social responsibility, but that are not included in the section on shared value (Governance and Value Creation - Customers - People - Suppliers).
+The "With the drivers of change" section includes all the aspects relevant to the company's social responsibility, but that are not included in the section on shared value (Governance and Value creation - Customers - People - Suppliers).

 Seleziona il tuo comune